 Gratitude – Having a gratitude practice in your schedule will put some attention on the things in your life that are good.
 It can be more formal and individual, like prayer or tonglen (a Buddhist practice) or as simple as blessing your food before you eat.
 There is so much to be thankful for at any given time – especially our health, which allows us to support others (or the people who are helping us through illness).
 You will be surprised at how much there is to appreciate right now.

-Exercise - There is lots you can do indoors, and even together!
+Exercise - There are lots you can do indoors, and even together!
 Yoga studios are having to move to online classes, and there are many other instructional resources available.
 Pick one!

 (Here is my “Chakra Energetics” exercise – it just takes a few minutes, and gives your energy field a nice opening and clearing!
 Great for all ages, as long as you don’t mind being silly.)